 About the Author

 Julie Blom has been a Cru staff member since 1996.
-Currently she serves with Lifelines, a Cru ministry that uses the outdoors to help people grow in relationship with God, in relationships with each other, in character and leadership.
+Currently, she serves with Lifelines, a Cru ministry that uses the outdoors to help people grow in relationship with God, in relationships with each other, in character and in leadership.

-Julie lives in the remote village of Port Alsworth, Alaska, where she and her family built their home and conducted ministry for the last five years.
+Julie lives in the remote village of Port Alsworth, Alaska, where she and her family built their home and conducted ministry.
 She enjoys driving a boat, baking her award-winning cinnamon rolls, hiking and creating community by gathering friends to play nerts — her favorite card game.

-On December 7, 2016 a plane carrying her husband, Scott, and her two youngest children, Kaitlyn and Zach, went down in Lake Clark near their home.
-Her oldest two sons, Sam and Josh, now 19 and 20 respectively, are in college.
-For the last year Julie has walked “the road marked with suffering” as she has processed this immense loss.
+On December 7, 2016, a plane carrying her husband, Scott, and her two youngest children, Kaitlyn and Zach, went down in Lake Clark near their home.
+Julie has walked “the road marked with suffering” as she has processed this immense loss.

-Though life for Julie now involves creating a “new normal” in every way imaginable, she is facing each day as it comes, and is learning how to trust the Lord and find hope in the midst of it all.
+Though life for Julie now involves creating a “new normal” in every way imaginable, she is facing each day as it comes and learning how to trust the Lord and find hope in the midst of it all.